mauri870/pulsar/README.md

 # pulsar

-`pulsar` is a command-line tool that processes input data by line using user-defined map and reduce functions written in JavaScript.
-It is designed for high parallelism and scales well on large input streams.
+`pulsar` is a cli tool that provides a high-performance MapReduce engine that processes large datasets using user-defined functions written in JavaScript.

+Features include parallel processing thanks to rayon, JS scripting with QuickJS, support for streaming output, single or multiple reduce results, ndjson output and optional sorting function (disables output streaming).

 By default, if no script is specified, it performs a simple word count.
+Check the `default_script.js` for the default behavior and options.

 ## Compilation